We've come a long way! See how @TOMS giving is evolving

 companies succeed at giving.

-Over the past seven years, we've listened and learned
+Over the past eight years, we've listened and learned

 with every pair of new shoes given.
 With the support of

 our amazing network of Giving Partners and the

 continued support of our community, we've reached this